V-Rajasekar/README/Maven.md

 There are three types of repositories

-- `proxy` it acts a proxy to maven central, pulls the dependencies from central repository and cache it
+- `proxy` it acts a proxy to maven central, pulls the dependencies from central repository and cache it into the private server or local machine where nexus is running
 - `hosted`  repository for your local artifacts
 - `group` this is a group of repositores. you can group multiple repositories in a single group.(e.g) `http://localhost:8081/repository/maven-public/` this is a single URL to maven-release, maven-snapshot, maven-central